Inutsu-JE/InformationManagement/README.md

 node server.js

-now you can test the website
+now you can test the website -NOTE- admin admin is the user and pass of the site